CameronP2018/Cognito-email-mfa/README.md

 # Cognito MFA authentication via Email

 Doing this as proof of concept for a work project.
-The project is very simple and doesnt have any fancy frontend frameworks to use so i will be doing this with the Amazon Cognito Identity sdk.
+The project is very simple and doesnt have any fancy frontend frameworks to use so i will be doing this with the Amazon Cognito Identity sdk in vanilla javascript.

 Found that there weren't any examples of setting up email MFA with the SDK whilst researching so hopefully this helps anyone who comes across it!